Parthyapps/Android-Important-Questions/README.md

       - ![image](https://github.com/user-attachments/assets/758abccb-a8bd-4b64-a327-3a7e5d7c156f)

-- **Content Providers** - Used to share data between the apps
+- 🧩**Content Providers** - Used to share data between the apps
       - ✅ Use Content Provider when you need to share data between apps securely.
       - ✅ Use it for accessing system-wide data like Contacts, Media, or Calendar.
       - 🧩 How it Works – URI Based Access
       - Use FileProvider to share files via URIs, especially for sending images via Intent or opening PDFs.

-- **Broadcast Receiver** -  A BroadcastReceiver is a component in Android that listens for system-events or app-specific broadcast messages (intents).
+- 🧩**Broadcast Receiver** -  A BroadcastReceiver is a component in Android that listens for system-events or app-specific broadcast messages (intents).
 - Example: Battery low, network change, SMS received.
 - App-Local Communication (Custom Broadcasts)
 - Alternatives to BroadcastReceiver